treosh/crux-api/README.md

 ### Responses of CrUX API

-`crux-api` only resolves `200` responses, automatically retries for `429`, and returns `null` for `404`.
-For `400` and `5xx` it throws an error.
+The `crux-api` is designed to return data and automatically handles errors.
+It returns an object for `200` responses, retries after `429`, and returns `null` for `404`.
+For `400` and `5xx` it throws a relevant error.

-Below are all known responses of [Chrome UX Report API](https://developers.google.com/web/tools/chrome-user-experience-report/api/reference) for easier debugging and development.
+Below are all known responses of [Chrome UX Report API](https://developers.google.com/web/tools/chrome-user-experience-report/api/reference) for easier debugging and development (The API documentation is vague about errors, and it would be great to know them all).

 <details>
   <summary>✅ 200: URL-level data.</summary><br>